feathersjs/feathers/website/content/guides/basics/services.md

 - [Memory](../../api/databases/memory) for in-memory data

 ::tip
-There are also many other community maintained database integrations which you can explore on the [ecosystem page](/ecosystem/?cat=Database&sort=downloads).
+There are also many other community maintained database integrations.
 Since they are not part of Feathers core, they are outside the scope of these guides.
 ::

 If you went with the default selection, we will use **SQLite** which writes the database to a file and does not require any additional setup.
 The user service that was created when we [generated authentication](./authentication) is already using it.